 Detailed mapping of single-cell auxin transport

 Present models, which focus mainly on the level of whole tissues, depend to a great extent on the accuracy of the representation of individual cells as their building blocks.
-In order to provide such information, we have focused on construction of a detailed model of auxin transport mechanisms in isolated plant cells.
+In order to provide such information, we have focused on the construction of a detailed model of auxin transport mechanisms in isolated plant cells.
 Using a combination of measurements of accumulation of radiolabeled auxins in cell suspensions and HPLC analysis of radiolabeled auxin metabolism to feed the mathematical model, we have succeeded to prove the ability of tobacco auxin efflux carrier to transport synthetic auxin 2,4-D out of the cells and also to define some of the crucial parameters of cellular auxin transport (Hošek & Kubeš et al., Journal of Experimental Botany, 2012).
-Based on the analysis of the model and performed simulations, the model seems to have a considerable potential for further development in order to contribute to the studies of regulatory mechanisms of active auxin transport.
+Based on the analysis of the model and performed simulations, the model seems to have considerable potential for further development in order to contribute to the studies of regulatory mechanisms of active auxin transport.

 High-accuracy auxin influx kinetics assays helped define the rules of AUX1 transporter specificity

 Building on our previously developed auxin transport model, we have managed to substantially improve on the method developed by Delbarre et al. (1996) for measuring the affinity of AUX/LAX1 auxin importer towards various substrates.
-Using this new accurate setup, we performed a screening of a number of auxinic compouns, obtaining estimates of their kinetic parameters (VMAX and kM).
+Using this new accurate setup, we performed a screening of a number of auxinic compounds, obtaining estimates of their kinetic parameters (VMAX and kM).
 These data were then used in collaboration with our colleagues from the University of Warwick, UK, to define the rules a molecule must conform to in order to be efficiently transported by the AUX/LAX1 carrier.
-The findings of the study (Hoyerová, Hošek, Quareshy et al., New Phytologist, 2017) might help to design more efficient and safer herbicides in future.
+The findings of the study (Hoyerová, Hošek, Quareshy et al., New Phytologist, 2017) might help to design more efficient and safer herbicides in the future.

 Predictions of a mathematical model pointed out a complex mechanism of auxin homeostasis maintenance